spacemanspiff2007/sml2mqtt/docs/configuration.rst

     devices:
       # Device configuration by OBIS value 0100000009ff or by url if the device does not report OBIS 0100000009ff
-      11111111111111111111:
+      '11111111111111111111':
         mqtt:
           topic: DEVICE_TOPIC

         # OBIS IDs that will not be processed (optional)
         skip:
-        - OBIS
-        - values
+        - '112233445566'
-        - to skip
+        - '778899AABBCC'

         # Configuration how each OBIS value is reported.
-Create as many OBIS IDs (e.g. 0100010800ff as you like).
+Create as many entries as you like.
-        # Each sub entry (mqtt, workarounds, transformations, filters) is optional and can be omitted
+        # It's even possible to process a value multiple times (e.g. to report a daily max value)
         values:

-          OBIS:
+          - obis: '112233445566'
-            # Sub topic how this value is reported.
+            # Sub topic how this value is reported (Optional).
             mqtt:
               topic: OBIS

-            # Workarounds allow the enabling workarounds (e.g. if the device has strange behaviour)
-            # These are the available workarounds
-            workarounds:
+            # optional, leave if you do not want to process the raw value
+            operations:
               - negative on energy meter status: true   # activate this workaround

-            # Transformations allow mathematical calculations on the obis value
-            # They are applied in order how they are defined
-            transformations:
               - factor: 3                               # multiply with factor
               - offset: 100                             # add offset
               - round: 2                                # round on two digits

-            # Filters control how often a value is published over mqtt.
-            # If one filter is true the value will be published
-            filters:
-            - diff: 10      # report if value difference is >= 10
-            - perc: 10      # report if percentage change is >= 10%
-            - every: 120    # report at least every 120 secs (overrides the value from general)

 Example devices